Sri Lanka Grand Adventure (Jan 11 - March 31)

 - Chill out and relax by the pool or join one of the many short side trips on offer during the designated rest days.

-Ancient Palaces, lost cities and Wildlife Reserves are just a few of the things to look forward to on your 16 day Sri Lanka Adventure.
+Ancient Palaces, lost cities and Wildlife Reserves are just a few of the things to look forward to on your 16 day Sri Lankan Adventure.
 Sri Lanka, is also known as Serendib (serendipity) but we think you will soon agree that this small island country is a lot more than just a "pleasant surprise."

 Your adventure begins in the nations capital Colombo, where you will be picked up from the airport for an early check in at the hotel to freshen up and then explore the city in the afternoon on a guided tour.
 The next day you will be heading up to the North Central Province to see the ancient ruins that are abundant throughout this area.
 Experience the lost cities and palaces and go on safari before heading to the east coast for some rest and relaxation.
 Visit an area that was decimated by the 2004 tsunami.
 Travel to the heart of the country and see the vast tea plantations, visit the ancient temples and experience life within a monastery for a truly unique and spiritual connection.